 That’s why the keywords SEO strategists target in product pages aren’t brand focused.
 Instead, they’re representative of how customers really think about products.

 Let’s see what these approaches look like in the real world.

-There are almost 10,000 monthly searches for women’s crossbody bags.
+There are over 8,000 monthly searches for women’s crossbody bags.
 But even though the product page below is for a women’s crossbody bag, it’s unlikely to show up well in search.
 The reason?

 It’s optimized for creativity, not for traffic.
 The page looks good but it’s missing the vital keyword signposts that tell Google what the page is about, helping it to show up well for those search terms.